IlariaPilo/new-hashing-benchmark/README.md

 A repository based on the same components of [hashing-benchmark](https://github.com/DominikHorn/hashing-benchmark), with the aim of reproducing results of the [Can Learned Models Replace Hash Functions?](https://dl.acm.org/doi/10.14778/3570690.3570702) article.

-⚠️ This is the _parallel_ version of the repository, meaning that the _probe_, _point_ and _range_ experiments build and query the table in a parallel fashion.
+⚠️ This is the _parallel_ version of the repository, meaning that the _probe_, _point_, _range_ and _join_ experiments build and query the table in a parallel fashion.
 For the _serial_ version, take a look at the [singleT](https://github.com/IlariaPilo/new-hashing-benchmark) branch.

 ## 0 | Clone the repository
 The repository can be cloned by running: